 In addition, the log-polar transformation has the advantage of better invariance to zooms and rotations.
-This study shows first that for the original {\sc ResNet} network on ``regular'' images, the average accuracy with a zoom or a rotation dropped sharply compared to baseline accuracy, confirming that this simple geometrical transformation mislead the networks.
-For rotations, the decline was steepest between two cardinal orientations, and demonstrate limited rotational invariance compared to humans~\citep{Rousselet2003,Guyonneau2006}.
-The robustness differs slightly when studying the impact of zooms, and this may be attributed to the transformation under examination that already provides a zooming-in effect of the fovea which accentuates the information in the area surrounding the point of fixation.
-To test this hypothesis, we may train a retinotopic version without applying the logarithmic function to the eccentricity axis.
-Finally, this invariance comes at the cost of reduced invariance to translations.
-For images that are not centered on the region of interest, one would have to shift the fixation point to the region of interest, similar to eye saccades.
-The initial consequence of this transformation can be observed in a comparison between the ``regular'' version of the networks and the ``focus'' version.
+First, this study shows that for the original {\sc ResNet} network on ``regular'' images, the average accuracy with a zoom or a rotation dropped sharply compared to baseline accuracy, confirming that these simple geometrical transformations misled the networks.
+For rotations, the decline was steepest around $160^\circ$, demonstrating limited rotational invariance compared to humans~\citep{Rousselet2003,Guyonneau2006}.
+The robustness differs slightly when studying the impact of zooms.
+This may be attributed to the transformation under examination, which already provides a zooming-in effect of the fovea that accentuates the information in the area surrounding the point of fixation.
+To test this hypothesis, we could train a retinotopic version without applying the logarithmic function to the eccentricity axis.
+Finally, this invariance to rotations and zooms comes at the cost of reduced invariance to translations.
+For images not centered on the region of interest, one would need to shift the fixation point to the region of interest, similar to eye saccades in biological vision.
+The effects of this trade-off can be observed in the comparison between the ``regular'' version of the networks and the ``focus'' version.

-The integration of a retinotopic mapping approach holds great promise for improving the efficiency and accuracy of existing image processing tasks.
-First, it involves only a simple preprocessing of the input images, transforming them into novel images, and is therefore potentially applicable to existing image processing algorithms.
-The log-polar compression used in our approach allows a seamless extension to larger images without a significant increase in computational cost.
-On the other hand, this biological inspiration results in a more frugal energy consumption.
-This is an essential aspect when porting such algorithms to embedded systems under high power constraints.
-Overall, our results are consistent with features of biological vision.
-In particular, it is consistent with the robustness observed in physiological data on ultrafast image categorization, which show that human accuracy in recognizing briefly flashed images of animals is robust to rotation~\citep{Guyonneau2006,Fabre-Thorpe2011}.